 This debt consolidation alternative comes with some costs and limitations.
 First, the agency can charge a one-time setup fee and a monthly fee for as long as the plan is active.
 Also, the plan excludes certain debts, such as secured loans, and may forbid you from using credit cards while enrolled.

-The do-it-yourself approach to debt settlement involves contacting creditors to explain the financial issues preventing you from paying the full amount.
-After explaining your case, you’ll present the reduced amount you could pay.
+Keep in mind that this debt-settlement approach involves contacting creditors to explain the financial issues preventing you from paying the full amount.
+This means you’ll have to explain your situation and present the reduced amount you could pay.
 If the creditor agrees, get proof in writing, make note of any terms and make the payment as soon as possible.

-Working with a debt settlement company makes the process easier since the company negotiates on your behalf.
-But this option is usually costly.
-A settlement company may still not have luck settling all your debts.
-There are also risks that a contacted creditor will try to sue and that the company will ask you to stop paying bills and take other actions that result in negative items on your credit report.
+If you hire a debt settlement company, the company will negotiate on your behalf.
+However, this option is usually costly and there’s no guarantee that it will provide debt relief as the settlement company may still not have luck settling all your debts.
+There are also risks that a contacted creditor will try to sue and the settlement company will ask you to stop paying bills and take other actions that result in negative items on your credit report.

 What is debt consolidation?

 How does debt consolidation work?

 How do I get a debt consolidation loan?

 How does debt consolidation affect your credit score?